Sumanyu-Singh/VSD_IAT_Sign-off_Timing_Analysis-Basics_to_Advanced/Theory.md

 **Positive, Negative and Non Unate Arch**

 **Positive Unate Arch** follows the input in same direction.
 It basically tells us that when input rises the output also rises or when input falls the output also going to fall. **Negative Unate Arch** follows the input in opposite direction.
 It basically tells us that when input rises the output falls or when input rises the output also going to fall.
-In **Non Unate Arch** output cant be predicted the output when input changes.
+In **Non Unate Arch** output cant be predicted when input changes.

 ![pos_neg_non_unate_arch](https://user-images.githubusercontent.com/100671647/220517519-88fdd12c-a4e3-4b2d-a403-6c7803ad0168.png)